mikohero/flutter_mc/README.md

 # flutter_mc
 MC MAP - Motorcycle app in Flutter

 I was very disappointed with action cameras.
-They were too expensive and only some stupid apps.
-I could not even program them.
+They were too expensive and only some bad finished apps.
+I could not even code the cams.
-So I decided to find an action Camera with interface for software, so I can make my own setup in app and drive.
+So I decided to find an action Camera with interface for software, so I can make my own setup in app.
 Then I want to transfer data to web and later make webpage for showing data.

-When the user is driving on his MC, he can use a map and see where he is driving.
+When the user is driving on his MC, he can use two things.
+A page with only buttons and geolocation or a page with map and buttons and see where he is driving.
 Without internet and only location activated.
-This is pure phone based.

 Now the user can connect his action camera to the phone.
-I have chosen SJ4000 WIFI action camera, because this camera has a webservice point, where you can call all the actions from based on URLs.
+I have chosen SJ4000 WIFI action camera, because this camera has a webservice point, where you can call all the actions  based on URLs.
 So this makes it possible to control the camera from the App.

-When user wants he can "mark" a specific location by pressing the MARK button - on the Map.
-This will take a lat, lng position and take an image from action camera.
+When user wants he can "mark" a specific location by pressing the MARK button - on the Map page.
+This will take a lat, lng position and take an image or video from action camera.
-The image will be downloaded to the phone - to the download folder - to make it public accessible.
+The image/video will be downloaded to the phone - to the download folder - to make it public accessible.
 The lat, lng strings and image-string-name will be saved in json format.
 Also in Download folder.
 The user can take as many "mark"s as he wants during trip.
 The user also has access to "Remove" button, which will remove last image+lat+lng.
 Then json file will be updated.
 He can remove until nothing left.
-When the trip is over all the images are on the phone and a json file with all the lat, lng, image-names.
+When the trip is over all the images/videos are on the phone and a json file with all the lat, lng, image-names.
 Now the user decouple the camera and connect to WIFI on his phone.
 Then on another screen he can first upload the json file and then all the images in the json file to the webserver.
 There are 2 buttons.
 On the webserver data will be saved to database.